arturparkhisenko/install-dotfiles-etc/app-folder-example/src/images/removethisfile.md

-remove this file, i'm added it to show empty folders structure
+remove this file, i've added it to show empty folders structure